DimaMakarenko/js-algorithms/searching/index.md

 - Loop through the array and check if the current array element is equal to the value
 - If it is, return the index at which the element if found
 - If the value is never found, return -1

+## Binary Search

+- Binary search is a mush faster form of search
+- Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time
+- Binary search only works on sorted arrays!

+**Binary Search Pseudo code**

+- This function accepts a sorted array and a value
+- Create a left point at the start of the array and a right point at the end of the array
+- While the left pointer comes before the right pointer:
+  - Create a pint in the middle
+  - If you find the value you want, return the index
+  - If the value is too small, move the left pointer up
+  - If the value is too large, move the left pointer down
+- If you never find the value, return -1